bu-rcs/Practice/README.md

 Our organizational GitHub space allows running code in the codespace.
 The default configuration includes the latest versions of Python, R and other popular programming languages, but you can specify your own versions using the `devcontainer.json` file.

 Documentation: [https://docs.github.com/en/codespaces/quickstart]

+Codespace has the GitHub  Copilot built in.
+The default editor is VSCode, but you can chose JupyterLab.
+If you work on a codespace in VS Code, you can use Live Share to work collaboratively with other people on your team.
+By default, inactive codespaces are deleted after 30 days.